Horror films make up the most overrated genre of cinema. They are not only not scary, but also poorly written.

 When done right, horror has the potential to be one of the most engaging and elevating genres.
 The feeling of fear is so visceral to human beings that a well-crafted horror film can move and affect audiences in a way no other genre can.

-And yet, people love paying to see a movie which is nothing more than an hour and a half of jump scares, bloodbaths, and spilled guts.
+And yet, people love paying to see a movie that is nothing more than an hour and a half of jump scares, bloodbaths, and spilled guts.

 Image Source: Google